How To Feed A Loon

 • Heat the oil in a large skillet over medium heat.
 Add the onions and sauté until soft, about 5 minutes.
 Stir in the garlic and sauté for another 30 seconds.

-1 tbsp olive oil, 1 medium onion, 3 cloves garlic
+1 tablespoon olive oil, 1 medium onion, 3 cloves garlic

 • Add the ground turkey and break it up with a wooden spoon or spatula.
 Cook, stirring often, until no longer pink.
 If excess grease has rendered, soak it up with a paper towel, or tilt the skillet and spoon it off (discard safely).